SSH, or secure shell, is a secure network protocol that you can use to sign in to your Acquia Cloud environments and use command-line tools.

 Access your file storage directories from the command line

-For example, this command accesses the Staging environment of a website named
+For example, this command accesses the Staging environment of an application named

 Import and export databases

-Acquia Cloud has unique database requirements that provide the best possible website performance.
+Acquia Cloud has unique database requirements that provide the best possible Drupal application performance.
 With SSH access enabled, you can use the Acquia Cloud database import script.
 For more information, see Importing your database.

 Use the Drush command-line tool

-Acquia Cloud websites with SSH/shell access have an installed and configured instance of Drush.
-It enables you to perform many administrative and website maintenance tasks from the command line instead of using the Drupal administrative interface.
+Acquia Cloud applications with SSH/shell access have an installed and configured instance of Drush.
+It enables you to perform many administrative and application maintenance tasks from the command line instead of using the Drupal administrative interface.
 For more information, see About Drush on Acquia Cloud.